lilaspourpre/acl-2020/_pages/venue.md

 permalink: /venue/
 ---

-The conference will be held offline at Zaven & Sonia Akian College of Science & Engineering, [American University of Armenia](https://cse.aua.am/) (Yerevan, Armenia).
+The conference continues to travel in a beautiful (and tasty!) region, and following Tbilisi, Georgia in 2021 edition this year AIST will be held offline at Yerevan, Armenia.
+More specifically the event is organized with support of Zaven & Sonia Akian College of Science & Engineering, [American University of Armenia](https://cse.aua.am/).
+Besides the scientific knowledge you will enjoy a good season in Armenia and dive into local culture.
+The conference will feature representatives of the local data analysis community.

 <br>